 The Spiritual Quest for Illumination through the Western Mysteries

 Before we can start to unravel how those who follow the tradition of the Western Mysteries try to reach a transcendental state, it would be good to come to a sort of definition of what is generally meant by transcendence.

 While it may seem obvious upon looking at the word, a clear definition is nonetheless difficult to come by, not least of all because there are various interpretations of what it means.
 For our purposes, we will define it as going beyond our material realm in order to achieve understanding of Universal Truth.
 In this respect, Western esotericism has similar intent as many other spiritual or religious movements as all are concerned with a higher state of being.
 It is the paths followed by practitioners of the Western Mysteries that are unique and set them apart from those who follow the traditions of the Eastern mysteries or various religions.

 The quest to reach a higher plane of knowledge is what drives those who follow the tradition of Western esotericism.
 It is through study of ancient Western traditions combined with meditation and special practices that bring one closer to the Universal Truth.
-Those who wish to follow the Western Mysteries will have no shortage of history to draw upon – and no shortage of paths to the destination.
+Those who wish to follow the Western Mysteries will have no shortage of history to draw upon – and no shortage of guideposts to reveal the hidden path when one develops eyes to see.
+The embryonic capacity to do so is inherent in everyone.
 In fact, it can be said that there are as many paths as there are people.

 The journey of illumination, while undertaken with others, is as personal as it is communal.
 The concept of esoteric knowledge that exists beyond the limits into which we are born has always been perennially alive and well.
 This belief and the desire to go beyond what we know have been crucial to Western culture.
 Ascension through levels of Universal Truth takes time and there are many roads to get there, but the trip begins the same way for everyone – understanding that the current limit of the human mind is not the limit of its potential.